george-bryan/CM1/README-GPU.md

     module load ncarenv/1.3 nvhpc/20.9 cuda/10.1 ncarcompilers/0.5.0
 ```

-You can then build the executable using make:
+In the 'src' directory, You can then build the executable using make:

 ```
     make -j 3